MatthewDLudwig/NimiqWrapper/README.md

 ## The Objects

 ### NimiqWrapper
+- Variables
+  - `keyguardHelper`
+    - The `KeyguardHelper` object for this instance of the wrapper.
+  - `minerHelper`
+    - The `MinerHelper` object for this instance of the wrapper.
+  - `accountHelper`
+    - The `AccountHelper` object for this instance of the wrapper.
+  - `transactionHelper`
+    - The `TransactionHelper` object for this instance of the wrapper.
+  - `signatureHelper`
+    - The `SignatureHelper` object for this instance of the wrapper.
+  - `utilHelper`
+    - The `UtilHelper` object for this instance of the wrapper.
 - Functions
   - `constructor`
     - This function creates the wrapper object and constructs all helper objects.